mmmeyers/meowbox/NOTES.md

 5. When a user signs up, they become a subscriber instead of just a visitor so we need to change their role.
 (DONE)

 6. Subscriber can cancel their account (DONE)

+7. Subscriber should be able to see which boxes they have already gotten.